Kitchener Centre (provincial electoral district)

 Kitchener Centre is a provincial electoral district in Ontario, Canada, that has been represented in the Legislative Assembly of Ontario since 1999.

 Geography

-The district includes the north-central part of the city of Kitchener, Ontario.
+The district includes the north-central part of the city of Kitchener.

 History

 The provincial electoral district was created in 1996 from parts of Kitchener and Kitchener—Wilmot when provincial ridings were defined to have the same borders as federal ridings.